Support Website Creation for Local Rotary Club

-While this entity has never had the pleasure of working with a PCV and/or PCRV, their contributions to other host country agencies are widely recognized and the Rotary Club of May Pen would be honored to partner with the agency.
+While this entity has never had the pleasure of working with a Peace Corps Volunteer or Response Volunteer, their contributions to other host country agencies are widely recognised and the Rotary Club of May Pen would be honoured to partner with the agency.
 However, they also recognize that the role of a Virtual Service Pilot Participant (VSPP) is different than a two year Volunteer.
 A VSPP is being requested to assist the organization in designing and creating a website that will assist in positioning the club as an active member of the community.
 The Rotary Club should be able to manage the website on their own after the engagement.
 This website should be dynamic, engaging, loads quickly, easy to navigate and must be automatically mobile responsive by adjusting to phones, iPads and tablets.
 The intended beneficiaries of this project will be the community, educators, international and domestic students, prospective members, media, project partners, agencies being supported, potential speakers, government, family and current members.

 Virtual service engagement and tasks

 The VSPP will engage in the following tasks, in collaboration with their Host Country Partners:

 • Co-assess and determine website design goals, guidelines, standards and best practices

 • Co-design visual imagery for the website that it is in line with the club’s branding

 • Co-create a website using Word Press or a similar platform

 • Co-write and publish sample pages, blogs, and website features